-My name is Gracie Gardner, and I’m 16 years old, living with Idiopathic Gastroparesis.
+My name is Gracie Gardner, I’m 16 years old and living with Idiopathic Gastroparesis.
 Living with this disorder is definitely not easy to cope with.
-I’ve had a PICC line along with countless NJ tubes (Nasojejunal feeding tube) and several NG’s (nasogastric tube).
-One of the most difficult aspects of having life-sustaining tubes stuck to your face is that it comes with a constant fear of judgment.
+I’ve had a PICC line along with countless NJ tubes (Nasojejunal feeding tube) and several NG tubes (nasogastric tube).
+One of the most challenging aspects of having life-sustaining tubes stuck to your face is that it comes with a constant fear of judgment.
 Would people make fun of me?
 Would they look at me like a complete outcast, or would they just treat me like a completely different person?
 Instead, they did the exact opposite.
-After my first day out and about with my tubes in, I quickly learned that the most important part of accepting my illness was for me to have confidence in myself— and that’s exactly what I did.
+After my first day out and about with my tubes in, I quickly learned that the most important part of accepting my illness was for me to have confidence in myself and to learn to love my tube — and that’s precisely what I did.

 Both of these medical devices changed my life in several different ways.
-It was difficult having the feeding tube because I often felt like others were defining me by my illness, and were not actually looking at me, but at the tube instead.
+It was difficult having the feeding tube because I often felt like others were defining me by my illness and were not actually looking at me but at the tube instead.
 It was also a pain having to constantly change it because it got clogged often.
-Even so, the feeding tube was actually more manageable than the PICC line, as it was easier to shower with, hook myself up to feeds, and had a much lower risk of infection.
+Even so, the feeding tube was actually more manageable than the PICC line, as it was easier to shower with, easier to hook myself up to feeds, and had a much lower risk of infection.

 With the PICC line, I struggled to hook myself up on my own, so I was constantly asking my mom for help.
 When I took showers, I had to wrap my arm because it couldn’t get wet.
 Again, there was always a risk for infection.
 However, I always strive to live my life normally and to the fullest with these devices because it’s a waste of energy to dwell on negative thoughts.